Parental Child Abduction

 All International Abductions - Hague and Non Hague

-We Recover Abducted Children Worldwide
+We Recover Abducted Children National and International.

 At Child Recovery we understand the emotional turmoil that accompanies the parental abduction of your child.
 Your child has been abducted and the courts, legal process and the relevant authorities can often take weeks and sometimes months to navigate before you start to see any affirmative action taking place.
 Meanwhile you are living every parents worst nightmare.

 After half a dozen phone calls to lawyers, police, the courts and anyone else you can think of, you might be forgiven for thinking that everyone was treating this as though it was your favourite pushbike that was stolen.
 They are all very sympathetic to your predicament, however none of them are in a position to commence any immediate action that will reunite you with your abducted child anytime in the very near future.

 The reason for this is that the authorities have legislation, a bureaucracy and standard operating procedures and guidelines or rules they have to comply with.